DavidVujic/python-polylith/README.md

 The repositories are example __Python__ setups of the Polylith Architecture.
 You will find examples of sharing code between different kind of projects, and developer tooling setup such as `mypy` and the `venv`.

+There's more examples and production systems in the [documentation](https://davidvujic.github.io/python-polylith-docs/examples/).

 ## Videos
 - Python with the Polylith Architecture - [an overview](https://youtu.be/3w2ffHZb6gc) (about 15 minutes)